ip4-team/ionwatcherbot/README.md

 **8 .
 How secure are messages and data sent to and from IonWatcherBot?**
 A .
 They are fairly secure.
 Although IonWatcherBot does not offer a layer of encryption itself, all data exchanged via Telegram follows Telegram's [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram) which, at the moment this FAQ is being written, is based on the MTProto protocol.

+# Known bugs #
+* The number of elapsed flows, and other run data, only updates on tapping the "Monitor" button; tapping the run number button will update images and PDF, but not the number of processed flows.